Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-There are two distinct features anticipated for the nonlinear AHE based on the Berry curvature dipole scenario: (i) the Hall voltage will depend quadratically on the driving current, and (ii) the longitudinal signal is absent, which ideally will give rise to a $90$-degree Hall angle.
-We demonstrate these two features in Fig.~4b.
-The measured nonlinear AHE voltage $V^{2\omega}_y$ (red squares) is shown to have a square relation with the driving current, whereas for comparison the pseudo-planar Hall voltage $V^{\omega}_y$ (blue circles) scales linearly with the current.
+The nonlinear AHE based on the Berry curvature dipole scenario has two distinct features: (i) the Hall voltage will depend quadratically on the driving current, and (ii) the longitudinal signal is absent, which ideally will give rise to a $90$-degree Hall angle.
+We demonstrate these two features in Fig.~2b to verify that our observed nonlinear Hall effect is indeed due to the Berry curvature dipole.
+The measured nonlinear AHE voltage $V^{2\omega}_y$ (red squares) is shown to have a square relation with the driving current, whereas for comparison the linear response Hall voltage $V^{\omega}_y$ (blue circles; pseudo-PHE that will be discussed below) scales linearly with the current.
 We also find that the longitudinal voltage measured in the nonlinear response regime $V^{2\omega}_x$ (black triangles) is indeed zero and does not respond to the current increase.
-Furthermore, we demonstrate that the nonlinear AHE observed in our corrugated BLG is always along the transverse direction with a $90$-degree Hall angle no matter whether the current is applied either perpendicular or parallel to the corrugation direction (see Extended Data Fig.~6).
+Furthermore, we demonstrate that the nonlinear AHE observed in our corrugated BLG is always along the transverse direction with a $90$-degree Hall angle no matter whether the current is applied either perpendicular or parallel to the corrugation direction (see Extended Data Fig.~3).
 This provides important evidence to further verify the origin of our observed nonlinear AHE since one of the most distinct characteristics of the nonlinear AHE originating from the Berry curvature dipole is that the nonlinear response must be perpendicular to the directions of the current and the Berry curvature (i.e., in the $z$ direction), similar to the directional dependence of the typical Hall effect.
-It rules out the possibility that the observed nonlinear AHE is driven by the skew scattering due to the inherent chirality of itinerant electrons\cite{Isobe_arXiv19}, another new interesting mechanism that may also induce nonlinear transport under time-reversal symmetry, because the nonlinear transport of the inherent chirality origin will give rise to a nonlinear response in both transverse (Hall) and longitudinal directions since it arises from the scattering and depends on the crystalline orientation.
+It rules out the possibility that the observed nonlinear AHE is driven by the skew scattering due to the inherent chirality of itinerant electrons\cite{Isobe_arXiv19}, another new interesting mechanism that may also induce nonlinear transport under time-reversal symmetry, because the nonlinear transport of the inherent chirality origin would give rise to a nonlinear response in both transverse (Hall) and longitudinal directions.
+These unique characteristics also distinguish the nonlinear AHE of Berry curvature dipole origin from other nonlinear transport in noncentrosymmtric van der Waals materials under broken time reversal symmetry\cite{krstic_jcp02,pop_ncomm14,qin_ncomm17,ideue_np17}.